Use Parameters to Make Views More Interactive

 - You can reference parameters in parameter actions.

 Before you begin, decide which fields you want to make interactive.
 For example, you could allow users to view the categories within a dimension by color, or to view sales data over a period of time that they choose, and so on.
 The example described here sets up a table for which users can select the dimensions to display in the columns and rows.

 Watch a video: To see related concepts demonstrated in Tableau, watch the free training video Parameters (5 minutes).
 Use your tableau.com account to sign in.
 For a more in-depth presentation, see Parameters | Oh, the places you'll go!
 (45 minutes).

 Learn more: See Use Parameters to Add Multiple Views to Your Viz on the Tableau blog and multiple practical topics on how to use parameters on the Data School website.

-These steps use the Superstore sample to create a new parameter while you build the calculated field that will take advantage of it.
+These steps use the Superstore sample to create new parameters.

 For Data type, select String.